Shaping Sparse Rewards in Reinforcement Learning: A Semi-supervised Approach: Methodology

-In order to obtain the optimal $\theta$ value for accurately estimating the reward value of each trajectory $\langle s_t, a_t, r_t, s_{t+1} \rangle$, SSRS framework first optimizes the following loss function using only transitions with non-zero rewards, so as to minimize the discrepancy between the reward estimator's predictions and the ground truth values for these transitions.
-The handling of zero-reward transitions will be addressed in consistency regularization section.
+In order to obtain the optimal $\theta$ value for accurately estimating the reward value of each transition $\langle s_t, a_t, r_t, s_{t+1} \rangle$, SSRS framework first optimizes the following loss function using only transitions with non-zero rewards, so as to minimize the discrepancy between the reward estimator's predictions and the ground truth values for these transitions:

-Note that $\mu$ represents the proportion of non-zero rewards in the buffer, which quantifies the sparsity level, and $B$ is the batch size of trajectories.